bkuri/vpype-vfab/docs/api-reference.md

 # API Reference

-This document provides technical reference for vpype-plotty commands, functions, and configuration options.
+This document provides technical reference for vpype-vfab commands, functions, and configuration options.

 ## Table of Contents